yonibot/Todos-API/README.md

 # Todos API

 I wrote this simple Rails server for a tutorial on creating login flows with React Native.
+It uses a simple token authentication system.

-Feel free to use it.
-Demo is available at [https://todosapi-rails.herokuapp.com/items](https://todosapi-rails.herokuapp.com/items).
+ A demo is available at [https://todosapi-rails.herokuapp.com/items](https://todosapi-rails.herokuapp.com/items).

 ## Usage